Introduction to Köpenick Palace

 The Köpenick Museum

-Exploring the Gardens and the Waterfront
+Find out how to explore the Gardens and the Waterfront.

 Events and Activities